Find a Lender-Approved Local Conveyancer in Lunt

 Recently asked questions about conveyancing in Lunt

-I'm buying my first flat in Lunt with a mortgage from The Royal Bank of Scotland.
-The sellers would not move on the price so I negotiated £7000 of fixtures and fittings instead.
-The house builders rep told me not reveal to my solicitor about the extras as it could affect my loan with The Royal Bank of Scotland.
-Is this normal?.
+I am buying my first flat in Lunt with a mortgage from TSB.
+The developers refused to move on the amount so I negotiated five thousand pounds worth of extras instead.
+The estate agent advised me not inform my solicitor about the deal as it would jeopardize my mortgage with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.